ohteedee/city_recommendation_app/README.md

 - The picture folder contains city picture used on the homepage of the app and in this README file

 - The recommender folder contains .py files.
-The __init__.py is needed to package the directory, the cosine_recommender contains class used for recommending similar city based on cosine similarity, and feature_recommender contains class used for recommending based on your feartures or parameters
+The __init__.py is needed to package the directory, the cosine_recommender contains code for deined class used for recommending similar city based on cosine similarity, and feature_recommender contains code for deined class used for recommending based on your feartures or parameters

 - The roughwork_jupyter folder contains the inital rough work used to exlore the data and generate funtions